Last Knight (film): Critical response

 Critics' opinions about the film were divided, it received conflicting ratings - but mostly average, neutral.
 According to the "Criticism" aggregator, The Last Knight received an average rating of 67/100 in the press (based on 29 reviews).
-Igromania magazine stated that the film is straightforward and that the reason why the villains of fairy tales, such as Koschey or Baba Yaga, went over to the good side, was not explained in the film.
-But he praised the film for good humor.
+Igromania magazine stated that the film is straightforward and that the reason why the villains of fairy tales such as Koschey or Baba Yaga went over to the good side was not explained in the film, but he praised the film for good humor.
 Magazine "Mir Fantastiki" gave the film six out of ten stars and stated that the film could not escape the cliche with the main character, which could be ridiculed in Shrek fifteen years ago, because of which the film suffers from a lack of originality, and also stated that the reason why the villains save the world of fairy tales was not disclosed in the film.
 However, the magazine also praised the film for humor.

 According to the results of a survey organized by the Kinopoisk website on the VKontakte social network, users called The Last Knight the best Russian film of 2017.

 Sequels

 The Russian Disney office announced a sequel to the film in February 2018 with Yellow, Black and White co-production and Vitaliy Shlyappo leading the writers.
-The film is called The Last Warrior: Root of Evil and was released on December 24 in 2020.
-A further sequel is scheduled for 2021.
+The film is titled The Last Warrior: Root of Evil and was released on December 24 in 2020.
+The third part, The Last Warrior: A Messenger of Darkness, was released in December 2021.